Specialization in IKMS for the Undergraduate CS Curriculum

 Abstract: We describe our progress extending the undergraduate Computer Science (CS) curriculum to include a deep understanding of techniques for information and knowledge management systems (IKMS).
 In a novel five-course sequence, students build and work with techniques for data mining, information retrieval, and text analysis, and develop a large-scale IKMS project.
 We teach in a hands-on lab setting where students use tools they have built, performing experiments that could extend the field.
 Hence undergraduates have firsthand knowledge of performing CS research using scientific methods.
 Second, we utilize a rigorous set of evaluation criteria developed in our Psychology Institute to evaluate how well students learn using our approaches.
 Ultimately, we believe that this specialization warrants inclusion as an option in the standard undergraduate CS curriculum.

 S. Argamon, N. Goharian, D. Grossman, O. Frieder, N. Raju, “A Specialization in Information and Knowledge Management Systems for the Undergraduate Computer Science Curriculum,” itcc, vol. 1, pp.476-481, International Conference on Information Technology: Coding and Computing (ITCC’05) – Volume I, 2005

 Copyright © 2013 IEEE.
 All rights reserved.

-Tags: Bachelor of Science (BSc), Computer Science, IEEE Computer Society (CS), Illinois Institute of Technology (IIT), information and knowledge management system, International Conference on Information Technology: Coding and Computing (ITCC)« Previous Article Next Article »
+Tags: Bachelor of Science (BSc), Computer Science, Illinois Institute of Technology (IIT), information and knowledge management system, Institute of Electrical and Electronics Engineers (IEEE), International Conference on Information Technology: Coding and Computing (ITCC)« Previous Article Next Article »